architkiran/LegendsOfValor/README.md

 # Legends of Valor

-A console-based, turn-based RPG built in Java using object-oriented design and classic design patterns.
+This project is a console-based, turn-based RPG built in Java using object-oriented design and classic design patterns.
+Players can choose to play two game modes, each offering a distinct strategic experience.

-You explore a randomly generated world, assemble a party of heroes, visit markets, and battle monsters in a tactical, turn-based combat system.
+- **Legends: Monsters and Heroes** – Explore a world, assemble a party of heroes, visit markets, and engage in turn-based battles against monsters using items, spells, and strategic combat decisions.

+- **Legends of Valor** – Lead a team of heroes in a lane-based, grid-style battlefield where terrain bonuses, coordinated hero actions, and tactical positioning are key to stopping waves of monsters and destroying the enemy Nexus before your own is overrun.

 ---